msk-access/biometrics/genotype.md

 ## How to run the tool

 You need one or more samples to run this analysis.
 However, if you supply just one sample then it is assumed you have samples already in the database to compare with.
-There are two required inputs: \(1\) the names of the sample\(s\) you want to compare \(referred to as `input samples` below\), and \(2\) the database \(biometrics will automatically load all sample data from the database\).
+There are two required inputs:

+1. The names of the sample\(s\) you want to compare \(referred to as `input samples` below\), and
+2. The database \(biometrics will automatically load all sample data from the database\).

 Moreover, there are two types of comparisons that are performed when running the tool:

-### \(1\) Compares your input samples with each other
+### 1. Compares your input samples with each other

 This only runs if you supplied two or more input samples.
 There are three ways you can provide the input to the `--input` flag: